G-Yaswanth/dashboard-app/README.md

 # dashboard-app
 Using Next.Js, creating a Dashboard application, which consists of HomePage, an authenticator, Dahsboard upon login, and add/update/delete the files from the dashboard.

+Tech Stack used:
+NextJs for Frontend
+Postgres for DB
+Vercel for Deployment